MitulMistry/rails-storyplan/README.md

 ## Application Info
 - Authentication (user registration and login) is handled by the [Rails Devise][devise] gem.
 Facebook authentication is enabled via OAuth for Devise.
 - The back end uses [ActiveRecord][active-record] as the ORM.
 It uses [PostgreSQL][postgres] for the database via the [pg gem][pg].
 - The front end leverages Bootstrap 4 via the [Bootstrap gem][bootstrap-gem] in conjunction with Rails ERB templates.
 Styling uses [SCSS][scss].
+The JavaScript assets are built using [Webpack][webpacker].
 - Pagination uses the [Kaminari gem][kaminari].
 - Image uploading is managed by the [Rails Paperclip][paperclip].
 For production, it's configured to use [AWS S3][s3] to store images.